imed-ghomari/roadmap-to-janna/my-website/assets/RTJ/Initiatives/worship/Managing spouse.md

 ### Obligations of the Man towards the Woman

 * Fulfill her marriage conditions.
-* Allow her to have a job and pursue education.
+* Allow her to have a job and pursue education if possible.
 * Permit her to use her money as she wishes.
 * Provide for her ([nafaqa](Processes/Spend%20as%20needed%20when%20needed.md)) by supplying clothes, food, and shelter with excellence; she should have her own independent property (e.g., her own room if a separate house is unavailable).
 * Take care of your hygiene and appearance for her.